yusen-luan/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **TA**: Teaching Assistant - A university staff member or senior student who assists professors in conducting tutorials, grading assignments, and providing academic support to students
 * **Module**: A course or subject offered by NUS, identified by a unique module code (e.g., CS2103T)
-* **Module Code**: NUS standard format for course identification, consisting of 2-3 uppercase letters followed by 4 digits and an optional suffix letter (e.g., CS2103T, MA1521)
+* **Module Code**: NUS standard format for course identification, consisting of 2-4 uppercase letters followed by exactly 4 digits and an optional suffix of 0-2 uppercase letters (e.g., CS2103T, ACC1701XA, GESS1000, CS2040DE, LL4008BV, BMA5001)
 * **Student ID**: A unique identifier assigned to each NUS student, following the format AXXXXXXXY where X represents digits (0-9) and Y represents an uppercase letter (e.g., A0123456X)
 * **Index**: A positive integer representing the position of a student in the currently displayed list, used for quick command-line reference
 * **Tag**: A custom label (e.g., "struggling", "excellent", "international") assigned to students to quickly identify those requiring special attention or categorization